Abdullah bin Abdullah Al Saud: Life

-Family
+Abdullah Pasha was a member of the Ottoman Council of State in the 1880s and 1890s under Sultan Abdul Hamid II.
+He acted as a mediator between the Ottoman government and the Arab tribes living in the Ottoman territories.
+He was instrumental in educating students from the Arab provinces of Hejaz, Yemen, and Trablusgarb at the Harbiye military academy and at the Mekteb-i Aşiret-i Humayun in Constantinople.

+Personal life

-While he was in Constantinople, Abdullah married a Circassian woman named Tazeruh.
-Together they had four children, Mohammad Saud, the twins Ahmed and Al Jawhara, and Sulaiman.
+While Abdullah was in Constantinople, he married a Turkish Circassian woman named Tazeruh and had four children: Mohammad, the twins Ahmed and Al Jawhara, and Sulaiman.
 Abdullah also had two sons from a second marriage named Abdul Rahman and Abdul Qadir.
 Abdullah's son Mohammad became a physician in the Ottoman army and was the father of Queen Iffat, the wife of King Faisal.
-Another of his sons, Ahmed, was an advisor to King Abdulaziz.
+Another of his sons, Ahmed bin Abdullah Al Thunayan, was an advisor to King Abdulaziz of Saudi Arabia (founder of the Third Saudi State, the Kingdom of Saudi Arabia).